 Why I’m a Baptist

 Throughout my adult years, I attended Baptist churches.
 In fact, I became a Christian (“was saved”) at the age of 21 in a Baptist church.
 Additionally, I was called to ministry in a Baptist church.
-Yet, I realized that I didn’t know much about Baptists and why I was associated with them.
-After several years of researching the Southern Baptist Convention’s (SBC) history and interviewing Baptist pastors, I decided to pastor a Southern Baptist church.
+After several years of researching the Southern Baptist Convention’s history and interviewing other Southern Baptist pastors, I was convinced that I was being called to pastor a Southern Baptist church.
 It was one of the most important ministerial decisions I’ve made.
-After sixteen years as a Southern Baptist Pastor, I’m convinced that the following are the real reasons that I am a Baptist.
+After seventeen years as a Southern Baptist Pastor, I’m convinced that the following are the real reasons that I am a Baptist.